 It serves as a demonstration garden where visitors can learn to apply the latest horticultural techniques to their home landscapes.
 The plantings are constantly updated to showcase new varieties, design trends and garden maintenance methods.

-In warm weather, enjoy the centerpiece of the Park, the Fountain of Light and Water, commonly called the Bartholdi Fountain.
+In warm weather, enjoy the centerpiece of the Park, the Fountain of Light and Water, commonly called the Bartholdi Fountain in homage to its creator Frederic Auguste Bartholdi.
 This cast-iron fountain weighs more than 15 tons and stands 30 feet tall.
 The lights surrounding its basin are illuminated at night.

 Bartholdi Park is a refuge from the stresses of the city.
 Secluded benches offer quiet shade in the summer and sheltered sunlight in the winter.
 Every type of plant is represented in the Park - deciduous trees, evergreens, shrubs, perennials, annuals, vines, ground covers, roses and bulbs.
 In every season, the colors and textures of the plants and flowers are exhilarating.